department-of-veterans-affairs/notification-utils/tests/test_files/README.md

 - Ordered sublists.
 Github markdown discusses ordered sublists [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists), but a close inspection of the rendered output reveals that ordered sublists are not actually nested.
 (Unordered sublists are nested.)
 - Sublists nested more than once
 - Images and tables in markdown will be deleted and not present in the resulting HTML or plain text output.
+- Nested blockquotes are not guaranteed to render properly and are not tested.